 6. Mukuru Kwa Njenga, Mukuru Kayaba

-These are estates which you are advised to keep off if you are living a lavish and flashy life.
+These are estates which you are advised to keep off if you are planning to live a lavish and flashy life.
 Armed daylight robbery is the order of the day.
 Attacks to businessmen in the Mukuru estates is also rampant.

-This is another slum in Kasarani with more than 200,000 people living there.
+This is another slum in Kasarani with more than 200,000 people.
 Muggings and robberies take place at any time of the day.
 Because of its good road network, some criminals rob people using motorbikes which provide a quick escape.

 Mathare Slum is one of the oldest and the worst slums in Africa.
 Situated three miles east of Nairobi city’s central business district, Mathare slum is home to over 700,000 people.
 Life in Mathare slums is pathetic and unbearable for your information.
 Apart from having no access to basic amenities like clean water, food, clothing, shelter and healthcare, the close to 1 million residents also suffer the misfortune of having no roads that can allow for any emergency services like fire outbreak.